-The body needs time to heal: It also takes time for the body to heal.
-Addiction is a disease which affects the mind, the body, and the spirit.
+- The body needs time to heal: It also takes time for the body to heal.
+Addiction is a disease that affects the mind, the body, and the spirit.
 Many who come to treatment are in poor physical health as well as being in poor mental health.
 A weakened body is susceptible to physical cravings.
 Staying in treatment longer means the body has more time to be healed and strengthened.

-Learning to have fun is in a safe and structured environment: Transitioning through multiple levels of care allows patients to slowly gain their independence while learning to have fun in recovery.
+- Learning to have fun is in a safe and structured environment: Transitioning through multiple levels of care allows patients to slowly gain their independence while learning to have fun in recovery.
 Recovery is fun.
 Having fun in recovery from drug and alcohol addiction is possible.
 However, it takes time and getting through some uncomfortable baby steps to learn how to have fun.

 Everyone is capable of recovering.
 Design For Change offers customizable treatment programs inspired by the proven method of the twelve steps and evidence-based treatment methods.
 For information on our residential treatment and other treatment programs…